BSc (Hons) Psychology

 A Disclosure and Barring Service (DBS) clearance (previously known as CRB) may be required for placement activity on optional Work-Based Learning modules.

 Teaching & Assessment

 You will be assessed via a variety of different assessment methods, including a combination of coursework, essays, portfolios, practical reports, presentations and in-class tests.
+The course does not currently assess you via exams.
 You will be required to do a dissertation as part of your final year assessment.